 Combining top-tier instruction with world-class research facilities, students study science and mathematics from the fundamental workings of nature through the application of science and mathematics directed at the many challenges facing society and mankind today.
 Our programs offer the Bachelor of Science degree through the Doctor of Philosophy degree, preparing students for a wide variety of scientific, professional and educational careers.

-In these web pages you can read about our distinguished faculty and departments, our innovative study opportunities, our preprofessional programs, and the many other ways in which we challenge students here at UNLV.
+In these web pages you can read about our distinguished faculty and departments, our diverse study opportunities, our highly successful pre-professional program, and the many other ways in which we engage and challenge students here at UNLV.

 About Stanley D. Smith

 Dr. Stan Smith received his Ph.D. in botany from Arizona State University in 1981.
 After a two-year postdoctoral fellowship at UCLA, two years as an assistant research professor at the Desert Research Institute in Reno, and a visiting fellowship at the Australian National University in Canberra, he joined the UNLV Department of Biological Sciences (now School of Life Sciences) faculty in 1986.